This is the final article in a three part series on operational amplifiers. Be sure to check out the previous two articles if you haven’t already:

 Shown below is the schematic and output diagram for a simple comparator.

-This circuit forms the basis for many applications, including zero-crossing detectors, relaxation oscillators, level shifters, analog-to-digital converter, window detector, and Schmidt trigger, to name a few.
+This circuit forms the basis for many applications, including zero-crossing detectors, relaxation oscillators, level shifters, analog-to-digital converters, window detectors, and Schmitt triggers, to name a few.

-Adding some positive feedback with R2 turns it into a Schmidt trigger with the hysteresis controlled with R2/R1.
-Most 555 applications are based on the use of their own internal comparator.
+Adding some positive feedback with resistor R2 turns it into a Schmidt trigger with the hysteresis controlled by R2/R1.
+Most 555 timer applications are based on the use of their own internal comparator.

 Constant Volume Amplifier (VCA)

-Some other non-linear op-amp applications might include voltage-controlled amplifiers, limiters, and clippers, log amplifiers.
+Some other non-linear op-amp applications might include voltage-controlled amplifiers, limiters, and clippers, and log amplifiers.